How to Use Dataquest

-- The title of the mission you’re currently working on
+- The title of the lesson you’re currently working on

 - A bell icon that will display any notifications you have from the platform

-- Your name.
+- An account icon.
 Clicking on this will open a menu that links you to important pages like your Dashboard, your account page, your current Dataquest plan, your Dataquest profile, etc.

 The Learning Interface: Left Window

-At the top of the left window, you’ll notice three tabs: Learn, FAQ, and Mission Reference.
+At the top of the left window, you’ll notice two tabs: Learn and Lesson Reference.

 By default, this window will display the Learn tab, and this is where you’ll be presented with new concepts.
 In the Learn tab, you’ll read through a simple explanation of a new concept, often including code examples and diagrams.
 As you reach the end of this explanation, you’ll scroll to a section of the tab called Instructions that will explain what you need to do in the coding window to the right to complete the screen.

-If you run into trouble, you can scroll further down and click the “Get Help” button to see a customized hint, see the correct answer, check out the FAQ for that mission, or contact support.
+If you run into trouble, you can scroll further down and click the “Get Help” button to see a customized hint, see the correct answer, or contact support.

-The Mission Reference tab opens a search bar that allows you to quickly search for information from missions and screens you’ve already completed.
-If you’ve forgotten how to do something you learned previously and need a quick refresher, you can find the relevant content and review it quickly and easily in the Mission Reference tab.
+The Lesson Reference tab opens a search bar that allows you to quickly search for information from lessons and screens you’ve already completed.
+If you’ve forgotten how to do something you learned previously and need a quick refresher, you can find the relevant content and review it quickly and easily in the Lesson Reference tab.

 The Learning Interface: Right Window

-script.r, and that’s where you write your code.
-But there’s often a second tab, which will be named after the dataset you’re working with.
-Clicking on this tab displays the header row and the first five entries of your dataset in a table format, so you can easily reference what your data looks like.
+There are generally two tabs here.
+The default tab will be a scripting tab called usually called script.py or script.r, and that’s where you write your code.
+But there’s often a second tab, which will be named after the data set you’re working with.
+Clicking on this tab displays the header row and the first five entries of your data set in a table format, so you can easily reference what your data looks like.

 In the scripting tab, you’ll often see a little bit of code written for you when you open each new screen.
 Code you’ve written in previous screens will be saved so that you can see what you did whenever you look back at that screen.
 Although it’s not required, it can be a good idea to add comments to your code as you write it, so that when you look back you can read your own explanations of what your code is doing.